If you have one of the following issues with push notifications:

-If push notifications don't work and you do not receive one of these error messages, then please follow the cases below.
+If Push Notifications don't work and you did not receive one of these error messages, then please follow the cases below.
 The cases below do now show any symptoms other than Push Notifications not working.

-Case 1: Push Notifications not set up or used correctly
+Case 1: Push Notifications were not set up or used correctly

 Case 2: App is not on the most recent release

-Also, note that support agents can escalate issues to Engineering teams only if the problems are reproducible on the latest release.
+Also, note that support agents can only escalate issues to the Development Team if the problems are reproducible on the latest release.

-If your app is not on the latest release, then follow this article to republish your app in CMS.
+If your app is not on the latest release, please follow this article to republish your app in CMS.

 Important: Don't forget to do the last step.
 That is:

 a.
-If it is an Android App, don't forget to upload the new APK on the Google Play Store.
+If it is an Android App, don't forget to upload the new APK on Google Play.

 b.
-If it is an iOS App, the BiznessApps team will review it and take care of uploading it to the Apple Store.
+If it is an iOS App, our iOS Uploads team will review it and take care of uploading it to the Apple Store.
 Should you wish to check the publishing progress, check the Checking the Publishing status for my iOS App KB article.

 - As an app user on your device go to Settings > Privacy > Location Services and scroll through the list to locate the app.

-- Make sure that the Location Services Switch is turned on and it says Always next to the 'Maps' option for the App.
+- Make sure that the Location Services switch is turned on and it's set as Always next to the 'Maps' option for the App.
 If it says Never, click on the app and change it to Always.